 Preprocessors

-Scripts and flows can include a preprocessor to transform incoming requests before they are passed to the runnable.
-The preprocessor is only called when the runnable is triggered via an HTTP route, a webhook, an email trigger, a websocket trigger or a kafka trigger.
-This is useful for handling headers, query/path parameters, or modifying arguments before execution.
-Using a preprocessor also separates the handling of arguments according to whether they are called by a trigger (http, email or webhook) or from the UI, which can help you keep a simple schema form in the UI for the runnable.
+This approach is useful for preprocessing arguments differently depending on the trigger before the execution of the runnable.
+It also separates the handling of arguments according to whether they are called by a trigger or from the UI, which can help you keep a simple schema form in the UI for the runnable.

 Preprocessors can only be written in TypeScript (Bun/Deno) or Python.